 If this task seems overwhelming, look for your perfect one-person audience.
 Find one person that looks and acts like the kind of audience you want to attract.
 Search for the ideal person who enjoys reading your stories.
 Target your ideal future employer.
 Look for your perfect customer who loves your product.
 Find this person and start by looking inside your circle of family and friends.

-With a picture of your ideal audience in your mind, get out, and find more people with the same needs and interests.
+With a picture of your ideal audience in your mind, get out and find more people with the same needs and interests.
 As you find more people, you can build a detailed profile of your target audience.
 Find out which social media channels they use.
 Watch how they prefer to receive information.
 Pay attention to what interests them.
 And, keep good notes.

-Develop the Site Structure
+Develop the website design

 Here are a few tips for designing web pages with mobile devices in mind: